camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 **Flow description**:

-Firstly, the API invoker (for example, the Application Backend) instructs the Application on the Consumption Device to initiate the OIDC Authorization Code Flow with the Operator.
-The authorization request includes the client_id of the ASP's Application requesting access to the API and the Application's redirect_uri (invoker_callback) where the authorization code will be sent.
+Firstly, the API Consumer (for example, the Application Backend) instructs the Application on the Consumption Device to initiate the OIDC Authorization Code Flow with the API Provider (for example, the Operator).
+The authorization request includes the client_id of the ASP's Application requesting access to the API and the Application's redirect_uri (consumer_callback) where the authorization code will be sent.

-As per the standard authorization code flow, the Application is redirected to the Operator's Authorization Server in their API Exposure Platform (Steps 1-2), providing a redirect_uri (invoker_callback) pointing to the ASP's Application Backend (where the auth code will eventually be sent), as well as the Purpose for processing Personal Data.
+As per the standard authorization code flow, the Application is redirected to the Operator's Authorization Server in their API Exposure Platform (Steps 1-2), providing a redirect_uri (consumer_callback) pointing to the ASP's Application Backend (where the auth code will eventually be sent), as well as the Purpose for processing Personal Data.

 The Operator's API Exposure Platform receives the request from the Application (Step 3) and does the following: